HDRUK/DaCVaP/Wales/README.md

 ## How to cite this work

 The work is under peer-review please get in touch for further details and collaboration: fatemeh.torabi@swansea.ac.uk

-The North East-Newcastle and North Tyneside 2 research ethics committee provided ethical approval for the CVD-COVID-UK/COVID-IMPACT research programme (REC No 20/NE/0161).
-In Wales, the work has been approved by SAIL Databank Information Governance Panel under project number WMCC.